 Employers are legally prohibited from engaging in retaliation practices against workers who have filed a complaint.
 It is unlawful for employers to victimize their employees and legal action can be taken against those who have.

 If your employer retaliated against you after you filed a complaint, contact our experienced employment protection attorneys at Phillips Law Group.
 Our lawyers will fight for your rights and hold your employer accountable for any form of retaliation or discrimination that occurred.
-We will provide you with a free, no obligation consultation where we review your claim to determine if it requires legal action and entitles compensation.
+We will provide you with a consultation where we review your claim to determine if it requires legal action and entitles compensation.